widberg/usercall.hpp/README.md

 This library will destroy the line number accuracy in error messages.
 This is due to a combination of bugs in MSVC; I cannot fix this.
 To minimize the effect of this "feature" I recommend testing your `__usercall/__userpurge` functions in their own individual files before merging them all into one file to minimize the guesswork of which function is causing the error.

+Defining two different `__usercall/__userpurge` functions with the same name is undefined behavior.
+In most cases it will work but I recommend making separate functions rather than overloading one name.

 Consider any identifier starting with `_USERCALL_INTERNAL_` or `_usercall_internal_` to be reserved.

 ## API